Write for Mathematics Teacher Educator

 MTE uses a double-blind peer review process, is indexed in ISSN, and is available (from January 2013) through JSTOR.
 The first issue was published in September 2012, with two issues per volume planned for the foreseeable future.

 Teacher Educator is a joint publication of the Association of Mathematics Teacher Educators (AMTE) and the National Council of Teachers of Mathematics (NCTM).
-The editor is Sandra Crespo, Michigan State University; the associate editor is Kristen Bieda, Michigan State University.
+The editor is Karen Hollebrands, North Carolina State University; the associate editor is Valerie Faulkner, North Carolina State University.

 The forms below provide information to authors and help ensure that NCTM complies with all copyright laws.